 Siblings Groups at a Children’s Hospice

-Story Massage is a positive touch activity that can help children share their feelings in a safe and confidential atmosphere.
+The Story Massage Programme is a positive touch activity that can help children share their feelings in a safe and confidential atmosphere.
 Children are free to express how they are feeling at that particular time, and to know that it is okay to have these difficult emotions.
-Story massage can help them recognise they are not alone in feeling guilty, angry, sad, confused – others are feeling the same.
+Sharing massage stories can help them recognise they are not alone in feeling guilty, angry, sad, confused – others are feeling the same.
 They have often lost the attention of their parents and their playmate too.
 It is a period of bereavement before the sibling dies.
 Sharing a story massage can encourage the children to express their emotions, and also to laugh and play, and develop friendships within the group.

-Siblings can be invited to share pre-written Story Massages from our book Once upon a touch… story massage for children and to create their own using our ten basic story massage strokes.
+Siblings can be invited to share pre-written massage stories from our book Once upon a touch… story massage for children and to create their own using our ten basic story massage strokes.
 Most popular stories are those that have a happy and hopeful ending.
 “It’s important that siblings feel safe at such a confusing and complicated time in their lives,” says Angela Garrett, complementary therapies co-ordinator at Christopher’s, Shooting Star Chase Children’s Hospice.
 “We choose stories that give a sense of holding their hands through it all.”

 The therapist working with massage for children in palliative care should be flexible and work on areas such as the tummy or the side, if the child is in bed.
 And you obviously need to be careful around and drips, drains and tubes.
-Parents can also be taught simple Story Massage so they can share these with their children.
+Parents can also be taught simple Story Massage strokes so they can share these with their children.

 Coping with Bereavement